Mississippi has had a varied history like much of the south.

 Methamphetamine is another huge threat particularly in areas that are changing from cocaine to meth.
 Meth is brought in by Mexican cartels for the most part, but there are also local labs.

 Marijuana is definitely the most abused in Mississippi.
 Wholesale distribution from Mexico is primarily responsible, but there is a significant amount locally grown.

 Pharmaceuticals are a huge issue with pain management clinics being widespread.
 Pill Mills as many call them is definitely an issue.
-With some crackdowns of late it is a bit better, but sources like Canada, Europe, Mexico, Caribbean, and other areas of US for Internet shipments make it worse than it should be.
+With some crackdowns of late, it is a bit better, but sources like Canada, Europe, Mexico, the Caribbean, and other areas of the US for Internet shipments make it worse than it should be.

 Heroin is a threat in larger cities for Mississippi particularly with South American grade heroin being brought in by ship.

 Club drugs are rising in young adults.
 Mostly the use of ketamine, LSD, Rohypnol, Ecstasy, and GHB are the problem drugs coming in from Florida, Texas, and California.
 There are Vietnamese groups trafficking into Mississippi too.